Description

 About the Author

 Peter K. Fallon, vocal advocate for media literacy and education, has over two decades of experience in the television industry.
-He is also Associate Professor of Media Studies at the University of Roosevelt and has authored award winning books in the field.
+He is also Associate Professor of Media Studies at the University of Roosevelt and is the author of award winning books in the field.

 Contents